 - black tea

-People who may have histamine intolerance or are looking to reduce or reverse the condition will often need to go on a low-histamine diet.
+If they suspect an intolerance, a doctor may recommend a low histamine diet.
 Usually, this means limiting the intake of histamine-rich foods rather than excluding them entirely.
+Studies have

-- most fresh fruits and berries besides citrus fruits, strawberries, and cherries
+- most fresh fruits, except citrus fruits, strawberries, and cherries

 - fresh, pasteurized milk and milk products

-Several vitamins and minerals are necessary for the proper activity of DAO.
-So, people with histamine intolerance may benefit from including more foods and drinks rich in these nutrients in their diet.
+Several vitamins and minerals are necessary for DAO to function properly.
+Some can even increase DAO activity.
+For this reason, people with histamine intolerance may benefit from consuming more foods and drinks rich in these nutrients.
+A person

 Aside from dietary changes, there is no set treatment for people with histamine intolerance.